 Perhaps the most universally recognized symbol of Lunar New Year is the lucky red envelope.
 After reciting a traditional Tet greeting, children are blessed by their elders with lucky money, or li xi.
 Another favourite pastime during the new year for both young and old is playing games with dice or cards, often for money.
 Finally, firecrackers are lit around the house not just for entertainment, but also to ward off evil spirits.

 In contrast to the festivities held in private, public spaces are adorned with colourful decorations and floral arrangements.
 Locals flock to these areas, spruced up in their brand new clothing, to welcome the new year and snap photos.
-Other communal celebrations include dragon dances, fireworks and drum/gong shows.
+Other communal celebrations include dragon/lion dances, fireworks and drum/gong shows.

 Experience Lunar New Year along with a Heritage Line Cruise